-Swords.
-Sewing machines.
-Wood-burning stoves.
-Motorcycles.
-Household products, from spittoons to cherry stone removers and herring fryers.
-At one time, the company had such a strong presence within the household that famed artist Ewert Karlsson said that "Husqvarna" was the first word he learned; it was stamped onto the iron stove in his mother's kitchen, on the frame of his first bicycle and on the housing of the family sewing machine.
+Swords, sewing machines, wood-burning stoves, motorcycles and household products, from spittoons to cherry stone removers and herring fryers.
+At one time, the company had such a strong presence within the household that famed artist Ewert Karlsson said that "Husqvarna" was the first word he learned; it was stamped on the iron stove in his mother's kitchen, on the frame of his first bicycle and on the housing of the family sewing machine.